 1. The Physical Signs

 First of all, let’s talk about the top physical Xanax addiction signs and how to know if someone is on Xanax.
 Remember that not all of these signs and symptoms must be present for someone to have an addiction.
 Of course, just because someone displays a few of these symptoms also doesn’t mean they have a problem.

 That being said, if you notice certain physical symptoms keep cropping up, you may want to consider talking to the person you’re concerned about — or the other people close to them.

-The person in question may also complain of dry mouth, even though they stay hydrated.
+- Complain of dry mouth, even though they stay hydrated

 2. A Change in Sleep Patterns

 In addition to the physical Xanax addiction signs mentioned above, you should closely monitor the potential addict’s sleep cycle.
 Have you noticed that it’s drastically changed in the past few months?
 Perhaps they sleep for much longer than they usually do.